 I felt like the book might be ready to go, but she was confused about a few characters’ motivations and didn’t understand why some characters acted the way they did.
 To be honest, I don’t understand why she was so confused, so I got in touch with my writing partner and I sent the critique to her and said, “I want your advice.
 What parts of this do you agree with and what parts do you think she’s off?”
 It was so great to have Alisha confirm the parts I felt needed to be strengthened, and dismissed parts that I felt were superfluous.

 I highly suggest over your writing career that you keep your eye out for someone in your genre that wants to be friends and partner through your journey with you.
+The relationship I have with my writing partner is invaluable.
 We help each other.
-I tease her that it’s going to be so much easier for her than it was for me, because I have to learn everything myself, and the hard way, and she knows I’ll tell her how to do everything I know to be successful.
+I tease her that it’s going to be so much easier for her than it was for me, because I’ve had to learn everything myself–the hard way–and she knows I’ll tell her how to do everything I know to be successful.
 It’s painful to miss author friends who’ve come and gone.
 I miss everyone that I’ve separated from.
 I wish them well, and I wonder how they are doing.
 It’s hard being away from my weekly writing group during this COVID-19 isolation.